barracudanetworks/barracuda-cudawaf/README.md

 The following components are necessary to use this module:

   * A server running as a Puppet master.
-  * A Puppet agent running as a controller to the Barracuda WAF.
+  * A Puppet agent running as a Puppet Device proxy to the Barracuda WAF.
   * A Barracuda Web Application Firewall running the firmware version v9.1 or above